ssilverman/rdm-schema/README.md

 there is no ambiguity, a message should contain at most one non-fixed-size field, and that field should appear last, serially.

+### Errors

+The schema does not capture every possible error.
+Some errors can only be caught after processing a schema instance.
+It is an error if any of the requirements below are not met.

+1. "bitField" type: the number of bits defined in the array must be less than or equal to the "size" value.
+2. "bytes" type: the "minLength" value must be less than or equal to the "maxLength" value.
+3. "string" type: any size limits described by "pattern" must not contradict the limits described by "minLength" and "maxLength".
+As well, the "minLength" value must be less than or equal to the "maxLength" value.
+4. If a command is a duplicate of another command then it cannot duplicate itself.
+For example, a "get_response" cannot have a value of "get_response".

 ## Resources

 * [TSP Published Documents](https://tsp.esta.org/tsp/documents/published_docs.php)